-Once your organisation accedes to the SEC, SECAS will allocate your Party a unique ID range, which you need to become a DCC User.
+Once your organisation accedes to the SEC, SECAS will allocate your Party a unique ID range, which you will need to become a DCC User.

 ID allocation comprises of three elements: